SuppliedOrange/greenscreen-subtitles/README.md

 ## Notes:
 I made this for myself, for my specific use case- which means you may encounter problems.
 Make an [issue](https://github.com/SuppliedOrange/greenscreen-subtitles/issues/new) if you run into problems along with your device info<br>
-You may also simply use text files instead of this method unless you want the freedom to modify your text and accept requests from webservers.
+You may also simply use text files instead of this method unless you want the freedom to use effects on your texts